Physician Assistant Studies Courses: Fall 2024

 1 Credit Hour(s)

-Medical Professional Issues is a two-course series offered to all Daemen College Physician Assistant students during the didactic phase of the program.
+Medical Professional Issues is a two-course series offered to all Daemen University Physician Assistant students during the didactic phase of the program.
 The class establishes a preliminary level of knowledge about the US healthcare system, the PA profession and its historical development, and other members represented on interprofessional medical teams.
 During the second year of the program, MPI II builds upon this foundation and serves as the primary venue to examine, at great depth and breadth, the professional issues delineated in the 5th Edition of the ARC-PA Standards.
 Together, the courses allow students to gain the knowledge and skills necessary to abide by the laws and regulations that govern the PA profession and to practice medicine safely.
 But, perhaps more importantly, the courses prepare our graduates to be effective participants and leaders in the PA profession.
 (GR)

 PAS 536: Medical Professional Issues II